Karunamon/reibot/README.md

 Minimum Requirements
 ------------

-* Ruby 1.9.2 (due to regex handling)
+* Ruby 1.9.2 or greater (1.8.x has limited regular expression handling and will not work)
 * Bundler (which will handle everything else)

 If you don't have bundler, just do a `gem install bundler`.
 You want to keep this around, as the requirements for the bot will definitely change over time.
 Once that's done `cd` into the bot's folder, and issue a

 `bundle install`

 .. and all dependencies will be automatically pulled in for you.

+If you've upgrade and found that things suddenly don't work, try issuing a `bundle upgrade` command.

 Getting Started
 ---------------

-* Edit `rbreibot.yml` to change the bot's name, channels to join, etc. Note that this is a YAML formatted file, whitespace matters!
+* Edit `main.yml` to change the bot's name, channels to join, etc. Note that this is a YAML formatted file, whitespace matters!
 If you get a startup error, try pasting the entire contents of the file into something like https://yaml-online-parser.appspot.com/ to see if the file reads.

 If you can't figure it out still, open an issue here and we'll get you sorted out.